magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 1.6.3 =
+* NEW: You can now create multiple links to exisiting posts.
+* Improved validation on our 'create a link to existing post' metabox.

 = 1.6.2 =
 * Fixed: Issue with acf field group duplication not retaining the post heirarchy in some senarios.